 4. Point Adjustments: After the match, the Elo ratings of both players are adjusted.
 The amount of points gained or lost depends on the difference in their pre-match ratings, the outcome of the game, and a predetermined constant known as the "K-factor."
 The K-factor represents the system's sensitivity to rating changes; higher values result in more significant rating swings, while lower values lead to more gradual changes.
 Stat Check’s system uses a K-factor of 32 for all matches.

 5. Decay - as of January 2024, the Stat Check team has implemented decay to Elo rankings.
-After a 12 week period of inactivity, a player’s Elo will begin to degrade towards the starting rating of 1500.
-For every 12 weeks of inactivity, a player’s Elo will be moved by 20% of the difference between their current ranking and the starting ranking.
-For example, if a player currently has a ranking of 2000, then after 12 weeks of no GT+ activity, their new Elo will be 1900.
+After a 13 week period of inactivity, a player’s Elo will begin to degrade towards the starting rating of 1500.
+For every 13 weeks of inactivity, a player’s Elo will be moved by 20% of the difference between their current ranking and the starting ranking.
+For example, if a player currently has a ranking of 2000, then after 13 weeks of no GT+ activity, their new Elo will be 1900.
 This was implemented following testing that showed better correlation between Elo ratings and game outcomes with this system in place.
+(This was initially set at 12 weeks, but revised to be a more “normal” quarterly 13 weeks)

 Games played as well as player ranking dates back to February 7 2022.
-Changes are calculated weekly.
+Changes are calculated every week or so.